 There are two desserts at M. Wells Dinette by Pastry Chef Bethany Costello that you may not have had anywhere else.
 The first is a time-sensitive parfait that you have eat as soon as it's served to you, or else it collapses like an old souffle.
 The second looks like a standard ice cream cookie sandwich, but is far lighter—and contains no ice cream.

-Entries tagged with 'm. wells dinette'
+'m. wells dinette' on Serious Eats

 The croissant from M. Wells Dinette appears to have more butter worked into it than should be physically possible.